-The Company has entered into multiple crude oil, natural gas and natural gas liquids derivatives, indexed to the respective indices as noted in the table below, to reduce price volatility associated with certain of its oil and natural gas sales.
+The Company has entered into multiple crude oil and natural gas derivatives, indexed to the respective indices as noted in the table below, to reduce price volatility associated with certain of its oil and natural gas sales.
 The Company has not designated its commodity derivative instruments as hedges for accounting purposes and, as a result, marks its commodity derivative instruments to fair value and recognizes the cash and non-cash changes in fair value in the consolidated statements of operations under the caption "Gain (loss) on derivative instruments, net."

 By using derivative instruments to economically hedge exposure to changes in commodity prices, the Company exposes itself to credit risk and market risk.
 Credit risk is the failure of the counterparty to perform under the terms of the derivative contract.
 When the fair value of a derivative contract is positive, the counterparty owes the Company, which creates credit risk.
-The Company's counterparties are participants in the secured second amended and restated credit agreement, which is secured by substantially all of the assets of the guarantor subsidiaries; therefore, the Company is not required to post any collateral.
-The Company has entered into commodity derivative instruments only with counterparties that are also lenders in our credit facility and have been deemed an acceptable credit risk.
-As such, the Company does not require collateral from its counterparties.
+The Company has entered into commodity derivative instruments only with counterparties that are also lenders under its credit facility and have been deemed an acceptable credit risk.
+As such, collateral is not required from either the counterparties or the Company on its outstanding commodity derivative contracts.